-This leads to our next topic: propagation of uncertainties.
-The standard formula makes some assumptions; to unearth those we will follow closely the as-usual excellent Wikipedia treatment of the subject.
-You can find that webpage at https://en.wikipedia.org/wiki/Propagation_of_uncertainty.
+You've probably seen something about how to propagate uncertainties, e.g., how you can find the uncertainty on a quantity that depends on more than one uncertain quantity.
+The problem is that the standard formula makes some assumptions, which are often not stated.
+To unearth those we will follow closely the as-usual excellent Wikipedia treatment of the subject.
+You can find that webpage at https://en.wikipedia.org/wiki/ Propagation_of_uncertainty.